Oka Trees of HopeHB

-Reforestation of the degraded land will also create biodiversity, enhance wildlife habitat, improve air and water quality, provide soil filtration, control erosion, and prevent heat islands.
-The project area is overcome with the invasive weed Phragmites, or common reed, making natural regeneration impossible.
-The plant will be removed and soil will be amended to ensure native seedlings can take hold.
+Reforestation of the degraded land also creates biodiversity, enhances wildlife habitat, improves air and water quality, provides soil filtration, controls erosion, and prevents heat islands.
+The project area was overcome with the invasive weed Phragmites, or common reed, making natural regeneration impossible.
+The plant was removed and soil was amended to ensure native seedlings could take hold.

 The project aligns well with the Montreal Land Use and Development Plan which has a goal of reversing the trend of forest cover loss and achieving 30% forest cover for the territory.
 With its proximity to the Oka National Park, the Oka Trees of Hope project improves wildlife corridors and creates additional recreation opportunities.

 Validation and Verification

-The Oka Trees for Hope project will be validated and verified to the Gold Standard.
+The Oka Trees for Hope project is validated and verified to the Gold Standard.

 In addition to meeting the stringent requirements of Gold Standard, NativeEnergy has reviewed the project’s finances to ensure that the Oka Trees of Hope project would not have been implemented without the sale of the sequester carbon (i.e. offsets).
 This means investing in the Oka Trees of Hope project is truly an incremental greenhouse gas reduction.